DrumScoreAI/RhythmForm/README.md

   where `num_scores` defines the number of scores to be generated and `num_cores` defines the maximum number of CPUs to be used for any parallelised tasks.

 - **`ghcr.io/drumscoreai/rhythmform-trainer:latest`**
   Convenience image for model training.
+  Uses `FROM ghcr.io/drumscoreai/rhythmform-core:latest` for GPU support.
   The default command runs the model training pipeline.
   **Expected volume:** Attach your data directory to `/app/training_data`.
   Example: